PanelPicker

 HOW PANELPICKER WORKS

-Proposals for SXSW EDU 2024 are entered during the submission window.
-Then, PanelPicker re-opens for public voting, allowing the public to review, vote on, and provide feedback on all ideas entered.
+Proposals for SXSW EDU 2027 are entered during the submission window.
+Then, PanelPicker re-opens for community voting, allowing the public to review, and vote on all ideas entered.

 PanelPicker Proposal Grade

-The final decision is derived from SXSW EDU Advisory Board evaluations (40%), public voting (30%), and staff review (30%).
+The final decision is derived from SXSW EDU Advisory Board evaluations, public voting, and staff review.

 Important Dates